Financial services guide

 What is a Retail Client?

-A Retail Client is an individual, a manufacturing business employing less than 100 people or any other business employing less than 20 people and when purchasing the following types of insurance cover: motor vehicle, home building, home contents, personal and domestic property, sickness/accident, travel, consumer credit and other classes as prescribed by regulations.
+The Act defines a Retail Client is an individual or a manufacturing business employing less than 100 people or any other business employing less than 20 people and when purchasing the following types of insurance cover: motor vehicle, home building, home contents, personal and domestic property, sickness/accident, travel, consumer credit and other classes as prescribed by regulations.
 Some of the information in this FSG only applies to Retail Clients and it is important that you understand if you are covered by the additional protection provided.

-We only provide General Advice to our Retail Clients.
-General Advice does not take into account your particular needs and requirements and you should consider the appropriateness of any advice to your circumstances prior to acting upon it.
+We usually only provide General Advice (advice that is not Personal Advice) to our Retail Clients.
+General advice does not take into account your particular needs and requirements and you should consider the appropriateness of any advice to your circumstances prior to acting upon it.
 We will provide you with a General Advice Warning in such cases.

-If you are a Retail Client and we offer to arrange the issue of an insurance policy to you, we will also provide you with a PDS which will contain information about the particular policy to enable you to make an informed decision about purchasing that policy.
+If you are a Retail Client and we offer to arrange the issue of an insurance policy to you, we will also provide you with a PDS from the Insurer.
+The PDS will contain information about the particular policy to enable you to make an informed decision about purchasing that policy.

 What information do you maintain in my file and can I examine my file?